ambrop72/aprinter/README.md

 ## Implemented features (possibly with bugs)

-  * Highly configurable (at compile time) design.
-Extra heaters, fans and axes can be added easily, and PWM frequencies for heaters and fans are individually adjustable.
+  * Highly configurable design.
+Extra heaters, fans and axes can be added easily, and PWM frequencies for heaters and fans are individually adjustable unless hardware PWM is used.
+  * Runtime configuration system, and configuration storate to EEPROM.
+    Availability depends on chip/board.
   * Delta robot support.
 Additionally, new geometries can be added easily by defining a transform class.
     Performance will be sub-optimal when using Delta on AVR platforms.
   * SD card printing (reading of sequential blocks only, no filesystem or partition support).